 A variety of degree programs are offered aimed at translating discoveries from the lab to the patient.

 With 75 ACGME-accredited housestaff programs, the UF College of Medicine provides graduate medical education through its partnership with the UF Health Physicians and UF Health hospitals.

-Students from the UF School of Physician Assistant Studies class of 2022 will receive their first white coats in a ceremony June 4 at 3 p.m.
+Members of the UF School of Physician Assistant Studies class of 2021 will graduate in a ceremony June 19 at 10 a.m.

 Shannon Boye, Ph.D., an associate professor in the University of Florida College of Medicine’s Department of Ophthalmology, discusses her research involving developing gene therapies for devastating forms of blindness.

 MEET OUR FACULTY

 Colleen G. Koch, M.D., M.S., M.B.A., has been named dean of the UF College of Medicine.
 A highly accomplished physician, researcher and educator in the field of cardiothoracic anesthesiology, she joined UF in January.